openmpf/openmpf.github.io/docs/docs/Markup-Guide.md

     - System property: `markup.video.encoder`
     - Default value: `vp9`
     - Use `vp9` to generate VP9-encoded `.webm` video files.
 Use `h264` to generate H.264-encoded `.mp4` files.
 Use `mjpeg` to generate MJPEG-encoded `.avi` files.
 The `.webm` and `.mp4` files can display in most browsers, and are higher quality, but take longer to generate.
-    - Please review the [Usage Royalties](Distribution-And-Licensing.md#usage-royalties) section of the Distribution and Licensing page before using the H.264 encoder for commercial purposes.
+    - Please review the [Usage Royalties](License-And-Distribution.md#usage-royalties) section of the License and Distribution page before using the H.264 encoder for commercial purposes.
 - `MARKUP_VIDEO_VP9_CRF`
     - System property: `markup.video.vp9.crf`
     - Default value: `31`